Method Definitions

 Serialization Formats

 Serialization allows to read and write complex types, so they can be used in your method definitions.
-By default, services can consume and produce entities in XML, JSON or in form encoding, with a default fallback to JSON.
+By default, services can consume and produce entities in XML, JSON, YAML or in form encoding, with a default fallback to JSON.

 When sending an entity to your service, the client should specify the Content-Type of the body so the server can choose the correct deserializer to read the data with.
 The Accept header sent by the client tells the server which serialization format is preferred by the client when a response is generated.
 The server will tell the client which serialization format was used to generate the body of the response by specifying the Content-Type header again.